-Clause 5 amends section 21 to provide that if the Minister makes an application for the cessation of refugee protection (pursuant to existing subsection 108(2) of IRPA) the foreign national may not become a permanent resident until a final determination is made on the Minister's application.
+Clause 6 amends section 21 to provide that if the Minister makes an application for the cessation of refugee protection pursuant to existing section 108(2) of the IRPA on grounds such as that the person chose to return to their country of origin, the situation in the country of origin has changed, etc., the foreign national may not become a permanent resident until a final determination is made on the Minister's application.

-2.1.3.3 RESTRICTIONS ON APPEALS TO THE REFUGEE APPEAL DIVISION (CLAUSE 16)
+2.1.3.3 RESTRICTIONS ON APPEALS TO THE REFUGEE APPEAL DIVISION (CLAUSE 17)

-Bill C-49 amends section 110 of IRPA, which details the types of Refugee Protection Division (RPD) decisions that may be appealed to the Refugee Appeal Division (RAD).
-40 (This amendment applies to all those who have the right to appeal certain types of RPD decisions, and not only to "designated foreign nationals.")
+Bill C-4 amends section 110 of the IRPA, which details the types of decisions made by the Refugee Protection Division that may be appealed to the Refugee Appeal Division.42 This amendment impacts all those who have the right to appeal certain types of Refugee Protection Division decisions, and not only "designated foreign nationals."

-Subsection 110(1), as amended by Bill C-49, allows appeals of RPD decisions to allow or reject a person's claim for refugee protection on questions of law, of fact or of mixed law and fact.
-Subsection 110(2) as amended by Bill C-49 creates new restrictions on appeals to the RAD:
+Section 110(1), as amended by Bill C-4, allows appeals of Refugee Protection Division decisions to allow or reject a person's claim for refugee protection on questions of law, fact or mixed law and fact.
+Section 110(2) as amended by

+Bill C-4 creates restrictions on appeals to the Refugee Appeal Division as detailed in the table below: